-– on the liquefaction of traditions
+– production performance on the (re-)creation of value

 Pewter Transmutation focuses on the means of performative and experimental handcraft as a storytelling medium – particularly about a story of process and progress.

 1. The two antiquarians